Pathways to Quality

 - The center provides 12 hours per year of service to the local early childhood or school-age community for every 50 children enrolled (regardless of full or part time status).
 This is not pro-rated for programs that serve fewer than 50 children.
 Examples of community service can be found in the Frequently Asked Questions document.

-To help facilitate the exchange of information between City of Madison accredited child care programs about the Pathways to Quality early childhood or school-age community service path, we have created this form (link to form).
+To help facilitate the exchange of information between City of Madison accredited child care programs about the Pathways to Quality early childhood or school-age community service path, we have created this form.
 Centers can use this form to post information on our website for two reasons:

 - If you are looking for a center that may be able to use a community service you provide